 Treatment can last from several weeks to several months and is typically followed by boarding school or a residential treatment facility.
 Wilderness therapy is often only the beginning of a long-term treatment strategy and is considered triage by the counseling community.

-Oftentimes, caregivers choose this form of therapy as a last resort.
+Oftentimes, caregivers choose this form of wilderness therapy industry as a last resort.
 Perhaps their child has been in and out of substance abuse treatment programs or has had countless encounters with the law.
-Wilderness therapy typically serves as a last attempt to curb challenging behavior.

 Teen consulting